Transcription (AQA A Level Biology): Revision Note

 Transcription

-• A complementary copy of the code from the gene is made by building a single-stranded nucleic acid molecule known as mRNA (messenger RNA)
+• A complementary copy of the code from the gene is made by creating a molecule of mRNA

-• Free activated RNA nucleotides pair up (via hydrogen bonds) with their complementary (now exposed) bases on one strand (the template strand) of the ‘unzipped’ DNA molecule
+• Free activated RNA nucleotides pair up (via hydrogen bonds) with their complementary DNA bases on the ‘unzipped’ DNA molecule; this DNA strand is called the template strand

 • The sugar-phosphate groups of these RNA nucleotides are then bonded together by the enzyme RNA polymerase to form the sugar-phosphate backbone of the mRNA molecule

-• When the gene has been transcribed (when the mRNA molecule is complete), the hydrogen bonds between the mRNA and DNA strands break and the double-stranded DNA molecule re-forms
+• When the gene has been transcribed, the mRNA molecule is complete, the hydrogen bonds between the mRNA and DNA strands break, and the DNA molecule re-forms into its double helix strcuture

 • The mRNA molecule then leaves the nucleus via a pore in the nuclear envelope